noaa-onms/cr-metrics/README.md

 ## Process

-Given a vector illustration of habitat scenes with different elements (eg pelagic: whales, fish, etc), the running following R code will generate the website materials:
+Given a vector illustration of habitat scenes with different elements (eg pelagic: whales, fish, etc), running following R code will generate the website for pulling up timeseries plots by clicking on the elements:

 ```R
 source('functions.R')